Building A Budget With Allocations - All Flexibility Levels

 Financial

-Based on available funds, the Office of Teaching and Learning may provide opportunities for NPS supports, such as teacher professional development and curricular resources to support Global Studies Program.
+Based on available funds, the Office of Teaching and Learning may provide opportunities for NPS support, such as teacher professional development and curricular resources to support Global Studies Program.
+Central Services also manages the procurement of GEBG memberships.

 Non-Financial

-Central Office provides support for schools by providing professional development and supporting in identifying and securing school partnerships.
-Central Office also supports schools as they develop and implement plans for school global studies programming.
-Additionally, Central Office supports the coordination and publicity of district-wide Global Studies Schools showcases and events.
+Central Services provides support for schools by providing professional development and supporting in identifying and securing school partnerships.
+Central Services also supports schools as they develop and implement plans for school global studies programming.
+Additionally, Central Services supports the coordination and publicity of district-wide Global Studies Schools showcases and events.

 Points of Contact